CVX-class aircraft carrier: Development

 In late 2020, design and acquisition work on the CVX class was sped up in the hope of countering naval expansions in South Korea's neighbors.
 This move is expected to bring forward the aircraft carrier's future in-service date by one year, and will require a hastened procurement process for the F-35B fighter jets that the warship will carry.
 As of February 2021, work on the CVX was intended begin in 2022 and end in 2030.

 On the occasion of the MADEX trade fair in South Korea in June 2021, the Italian Fincantieri signed a contract with Daewoo Shipbuilding & Marine Engineering (DSME) for assistance in the design of the CVX.
 The South Koreans were seeking the support of an industrialist with experience in this field.

 The administration led by President Yoon Suk Yeol, who was elected in 2022, is sceptical of the CVX project.
 The project received no funding in the Korean defence budgets for 2023 and 2024.
 While it is included in the Mid-term Defense Blueprint covering the period 2024-2028 that was released in December 2023, this document notes that it will be subject to the results of further research.
+In May 2025, the Navy dropped plans for the CVX in favour of a command ship for UAVs under the "Multipurpose Manned and Unmanned Force Command Ship" program, citing lessons learnt in the ongoing Russian invasion of Ukraine.